Morgenkaff/nanonote/README.md

 [release page]: https://github.com/agateau/nanonote/releases

-It is also possible to install it as a flake.
+It is also possible to use it as a flake.
 See the [example](nix/example.nix) in the nix folder.
+The flake is only teted on x86 linux, but should work on all nix system types.

 ## Tips and tricks